more-cars/rest-api/README.md

     * the script can be re-run multiple times
         * when a newer version is available it will override the installed one
         * when there is no newer version then the installed one remains untouched
-* Run `npm run minikube:start` to start a local minikube cluster
+* Run `npm run minikube:start` to start a local Minikube cluster
-    * this should automatically open the Kubernetes dashboard in the browser (might take a few minutes)
+    * automatically opens the Kubernetes dashboard in the browser (might take a few minutes)
+    * automatically makes the database available via port-forwarding
-    * memory and CPU settings can be adjusted in the file `deployment/minikube-cluster-start.sh`
+    * if necessary, the memory and CPU settings can be adjusted in the file `deployment/minikube-cluster-start.sh`
 * Run `npm run minikube:stop` to stop the Minikube cluster
     * aborting the `minikube:start` terminal (`ctrl` + `c` or `command` + `c`) will NOT stop the cluster
 * Run `npm run minikube:delete` to destroy the Minikube cluster